DXHeroes/knowledge-base-content/practices/lean_canvas.md

 All you have to do is to get the right people from your company or/and your business partners together and fill the chart.
 You can use a lean canvas generator, such as [Canvanizer](https://canvanizer.com/) or [Leanstack](https://leanstack.com/).

-## Common Pitfalls of a Lean Canvas
+## Common Pitfalls of the Lean Canvas
 - Make sure to fill the chart with an open mind.
 A common mistake is to have the conclusions already in mind and to adjust the chart to reach them.
 - Avoid refilling the chart if the conclusions are not as positive as expected.
 - Lean Canvas is commonly mistaken to be a tool only for startups.
 The chart can be used by a company of any size and any business approach.
 It was proven to be useful for documenting the product at any stage of development.